frioventus/FV-Reaper-Scripts/README.md

 Your tools should feel like a native part of your workspace.
 TrackFlow is fully dockable and highly responsive, meaning you can use it as a vertical sidebar, a horizontal panel, or a compact floating square.
 Open the Theme Customizer (`Ctrl+T`) to choose from presets or manually tweak every single color, padding, and border radius to perfectly match your custom REAPER theme.

+### 🧪 Experimental: The Randomizer
+Sometimes the best ideas come from happy accidents.
+TrackFlow includes an experimental Randomizer that lets you instantly insert a random track template from your current folder or search results.
+In the future, I plan to expand this into "Smart Ensembles"—allowing you to generate entire randomized sections (like building a full string orchestra by randomly pulling compatible violins, violas, cellos, and basses) with a single click to instantly spark new inspiration.

 ---

 ## 🚀 Installation (via ReaPack)